KxSystems/docs/docs/interfaces/arrow/reference.md

 - `parquet_file` is a string containing the Parquet file name
 - `table` is a kdb+ table
-- `options` is a dictionary of symbol options to long/symbol values (pass :: to use defaults)
+- `options` is a kdb+ dictionary of options or generic null (::) to use defaults.
+Dictionary key must be a 11h list.
+Values list can be 7h, 11h or mixed list of -7|-11|4h.

 returns generic null on success

 Supported options:

-- `PARQUET_CHUNK_SIZE` - Controls the approximate size of encoded data pages within a column chunk (long, default: 1MB)
+- `PARQUET_CHUNK_SIZE` - Controls the approximate size of encoded data pages within a column chunk.
+Long, default 1MB.
-- `PARQUET_VERSION` - Select the Parquet format version, either `V1.0` or `V2.0`.  `V2.0` is more fully featured but may be incompatible with older Parquet implementations (symbol, default `V1.0`)
+- `PARQUET_VERSION` - Select the Parquet format version, either `V1.0` or `V2.0`.  `V2.0` is more fully featured but may be incompatible with older Parquet implementations.
+String, default `V1.0`

 ??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"